Page updated 14th February 2018

-When the Earl of Bedford withdrew from Exeter to concentrate on draining the Fens, the house was sold in 1641 to the Pate family.
-On the death of Robert Pate, the house passed to his son in his will of 1677, with an annual payment of 20s to the poor, administered by his son and a minister, as thought fit.
+Descendents of Lord Russell became the Earls of Bedford, with large estates in Devon and eastern England.
+The 4th Earl was involved in draining the Fens, an undertaking that proved to be more expensive than first envisioned.
+He sold the Manors of Cowick and Exwick to William Gould of Hayes in 1639, to concentrate on the Fens.
+Gould sold Cowick Barton house onto the Pate family, in 1641.
+On the death of Robert Pate, the house passed to his son in 1677.
+The document stipulated an annual payment of 20s be paid to the poor, administered by his son and a minister as thought fit.
+Robert Pate, the younger, describes himself as of "Cowick House" in his own will, dated the 16 May, 1687.
 The house passed on to Mrs Prideaux through marriage, and then to her daughter, Mrs Speke.
-She left it to Mr James White who continued the habit of making an annual payment for a good cause, of 30s to keep a schoolmistress to instruct four poor children of St Thomas, in reading only.
-The tenant of Cowick Barton was also required to make an annual payment of sixpence to each of forty persons in the parish.
+She left it to Mr James White, who continued the habit of making an annual payment for a good cause.
+In his case, it was 30s to keep a schoolmistress for instructing four poor children of St Thomas, in reading only.
+The tenant of Cowick Barton was also required to make an annual payment of sixpence to each of forty persons of the parish.

 Sources: The History of the Suburbs of Exeter: With General Particulars By Charles Worthy, The report of the Commissioners concerning charities; containing that part ...
 By Commissioners for inquiry into charities